Origins of the Eighty Years' War: Protestant Reformation

-During the 16th century, Protestantism rapidly gained ground in northern Europe.
-The Protestant Reformation led to the spread of Anabaptism of the Dutch reformer Menno Simons and the teachings of foreign Protestant leaders like Martin Luther and John Calvin.
+During the 16th century, Protestantism rapidly gained ground in northern Europe, including the Anabaptism of the Dutch reformer Menno Simons and the teachings of foreign Protestant leaders like Martin Luther and John Calvin.
 Dutch Protestants, after initial repression, were tolerated by local authorities.
-By the 1560s, the Protestant community had become a significant influence in the Netherlands, although still a minority.
+By the 1560s, the Protestant community had gained significant influence in the Netherlands, though still as a minority.
 In a society dependent on trade, freedom and tolerance were considered essential.
-Nevertheless, Charles V, and from 1555 his successor Philip II, felt it was their duty to defeat Protestantism, which was considered a heresy by the Catholic Church and a threat to the stability of the whole hierarchical political system.
-On the other hand, the intensely moralistic Dutch Protestants insisted their theology, sincere piety, and humble lifestyle was morally superior to the luxurious habits and superficial religiosity of the ecclesiastical nobility.
-The harsh measures of suppression led to increasing grievances in the Netherlands, where the local governments had embarked on a course of peaceful coexistence.
-In the second half of the century, the situation escalated.
-Philip sent troops to crush the rebellion and make the Netherlands Catholic once again.
-Although failing in his attempts to introduce the Spanish Inquisition directly, the Inquisition of the Netherlands (existed until 1566) was nevertheless sufficiently severe and arbitrary to provoke fervent dislike.
+Nevertheless, Charles V, and from 1555 his successor Philip II, felt it was their duty to defeat Protestantism, which was branded a heresy by the Catholic Church and viewed as a threat to the entire political system.
+On the other hand, the intensely moralistic Dutch Protestants insisted their theology, sincere piety, and humble lifestyle was morally superior to what they considered the luxurious habits and superficial religiosity of the ecclesiastical nobility.
+Harsh suppression led to increasing grievances in the Netherlands, where local governments had embarked on a course of peaceful coexistence.
+Although Philip failed in his attempts to introduce the Spanish Inquisition directly, the Inquisition of the Netherlands (existed until 1566) was nevertheless sufficiently severe and arbitrary to provoke fervent dislike.
+In the second half of the century, the situation escalated to rebellion, and troops were sent to crush resistance and make the Netherlands Catholic once again.